jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   this is where all code for the project will stay

-* I make a child folder/directory for the source code
+* I make a child folder for the source code

   .. code-block:: shell